marysia/marysia.github.io/_tils/2026-02-10-module-3-line.md

 Bootstrapping provides a general answer to these questions.
 Instead of having one dataset and one performance metric, you create many slightly different datasets by sampling with replacement from your original data.
 You then train models on each of these bootstrap samples and examine the distribution of performance metrics.

 This approach, developed by Bradley Efron in 1979, gives you uncertainty estimates without making strong distributional assumptions.
 Instead of reporting "accuracy = 85%," you can report "accuracy = 85% ± 3%" with a confidence interval that quantifies your uncertainty.
 This transforms evaluation from providing false precision to acknowledging the inherent uncertainty in performance estimates.

+**Error Analysis**
+Beyond getting overall performance numbers, you need to understand where and why your model fails.
+Error analysis involves systematically examining your model's mistakes to identify patterns and limitations.
+Again, don't do this on the test set!

+Start by comparing your model's performance to human-level or expert performance to understand whether you have a bias problem (model isn't learning the task well enough) or a variance problem (model isn't generalizing to new data).
+Then manually examine a sample of misclassified examples - maybe 100 cases if you have a large dataset.
+Look for common patterns: are there specific types of inputs that consistently cause failures?
+Are there systematic biases in how the model makes mistakes?

+This analysis helps you understand your model's limitations and can guide improvements, whether that's collecting more data for underrepresented cases, adjusting your model architecture, or simply documenting known failure modes for users.

 ## Representative Data